wilseypa/warped2-models/models/pandemic/visualize/README.md

 ## **TODO**
 ### ***Front End***
-Create information icon hover for each parameter
+Replace placeholder placeholders (waiting for actual placeholders) with correct placeholder values
-Replace placeholder placeholders (waiting for actual placeholders) with correct placeholder values Remove checkboxes if placeholder values (placeholder values as background unless typed then forget placeholder values)
+Remove checkboxes if placeholder values (placeholder values as background unless typed then forget placeholder values)
 Re-add slider to bottom of map
 Update tooltip data on new day when hovering with timelapse function enabled